Stony Point, New York: Battle of Stony Point

 During the American Revolution, defending the area of Stony Point was crucial.
 Even George Washington himself prioritized keeping Stony Point, along with the areas around it safe.
 The importance of controlling that area was crucial to the control of West Point, which is why Washington found taking back the area so important.
 Washington assigned Major Henry Lee and General Anthony Wayne as the men in charge, and knew the importance of controlling the area.

 Having control of Stony Point would enable Washington to have the most effective line of communication between certain colonies.
 The geography of the town attributed into the advantages the area had to offer.
 For example, the rockiness and woods made it a good place to keep watch over the Hudson River.
 General Wayne planned his attack accordingly, and executed the attack effectively.

 Stony Point was controlled by British troops, but Washington wanted control to help take down their strong naval forces.
 By taking control, the Americans would gain an advantage over the British for the remainder of the war.
 Although it wasn't a definitive battle, it still played a major role in the outcome of the American Revolution.

 During the Battle of Stony Point, there were many different sources of weaponry.
 One of the main ones used was a bayonet.
 The British soldiers relied heavily on the sword on the end of their rifles, simply because it was more effective during the battle.
-Although it might seem ironic that a sword can out do a firearm, but the bayonets were extremely effective if trained for it.
+Although it might seem ironic that a sword can out do a firearm, but the bayonets were extremely effective if soldiers were trained to use it.
 Also, the rifles at the time of the battle had flaws, such as it being too light.
 General Wayne took note of this, and advised his side to stay away from the use of rifles.
 He encouraged the use of muskets and bayonets for the same reasoning.

-One of the most unrecognized contributions of during the Battle of Stony Point, was an African-American slave named 'Pompey."
-At the time, Pompey realized the willingness for the American troops to go the extra mile for victory, which is why he offered to help.
-Part of his duties were too sell and deliver food, and he frequently spoke with British troops.
-After acquiring information, he then brought it over to the American troops.
-This enabled Wayne to attack the British when they least expected in the area of Stony Point, all because of Pompey's courageous efforts.
+A possible contribution to the American cause in connection with the Battle of Stony Point was by an African-American slave named 'Pompey.'
+According to later writings by historian Benson Lossing and later repeated by others, Pompey realized the willingness of the American troops to go the extra mile for victory, which is why he offered to help.
+His duties were said to include selling and delivering food to the British, especially strawberries.
+He is said to have frequently spoken with British troops.
+After acquiring information from them, including the countersign to gain entry to the fort at night, he brought it to the American troops.
+This enabled General Wayne to attack the British in a night attack where they least expected it at Stony Point.
+Michael J. F. Sheehan, Senior Historian at the Stony Point Battlefield State Historic Site wrote that Pompey likely was a real person but this story of his contribution to the Patriot cause is a myth.